mtnemeth/unideb-cloud-infra/cf/KeyPair.md

 ## Deploy steps

 Review the `keypair/params.json` file.
-Change the `KeyPairName` parameter to your liking.
+Optionally, change the `KeyPairName` parameter to your liking.

 Run the the following command: